ji-devs/ji-cloud/documentation/src/frontend/elements-and-stories/overview.md

 ## Storybook

-Creating the elements is one thing, but we still need to see how they behave for QA purposes.
+Creating the elements is one thing, but we still need to see how they behave for QA purposes, and it's much faster to iterate on that before it gets bogged down with all the other requirements of the live app.
 In order to test with mock data, and prototype before signing off on the elements for further application development, we use Storybook as a visual testing environment.

 The purpose of storybook is _only_ for QA/testing.
 Content created in Storybook alone is never bundled into the final app.